abuccts/wiktionary-lookup/README.md

 # Command-line usage

-The binary wiktionary is provided
+An command line executable, wiktionary, is provided when the package is installed with `setup.py`.

 ```
+# Install with setup
+python setup.py install

 # Show human readable information
 wiktionary cat